India–Sri Lanka relations

 Relations have been tested by the Sri Lankan Civil War and by the controversy of Indian intervention during the war.
 In recent years Sri Lanka has moved closer to China, especially in terms of naval agreements.
 India signed a nuclear energy pact with Sri Lanka in 2015.
 In 2023, India's foreign minister S. Jaishankar declared India would persist in providing support to Sri Lanka across all conceivable domains.
 In the same year, the two countries have reached an agreement to strengthen their economic and energy ties, signaling a new phase of cooperation and mutual benefits.

 History

-Sri Lanka was established as an independent state after colonialism, prior to which the island was governed by a single indigenous kingdom or multiple indigenous kingdoms, with the exception of a 70 year period in which the South Indian Chola Empire extended its rule to Sri Lanka.
-The island has been reflected in Indian arts since ancient times; the first texts of Buddhism used the term "Lanka-dipa" for the island, a term which was commonly in use in South Asia at the time, but the island was known in the western world as "Taprobana" - derived from the Thamirabarani River of Tamil Nadu that feeds into the gulf north of Sri Lanka.
+Sri Lanka was established as an independent state after colonialism, prior to which the island was governed by a single indigenous kingdom or multiple indigenous kingdoms.
+The island has been reflected in Indian arts since ancient times; the first texts of Buddhism used the term "Lanka-dipa" for the island, a term which was commonly in use in South Asia at the time, but the island was known in the western world as "Taprobana".